kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 and doesn't even mention partitioning by `HASH`.

 There are lots of examples for partitioning by `RANGE`, but this is not really our business.
 We do have some tables where we collect data by date and will profit from this construction, but that isn't the main theme.
-So it may be interesting for others to see examples for partitioning by `HASH` here.
+So it may be interesting for others to see one more example for partitioning by `HASH` here.

 In order to get some idea, I first copied this table to a test database: